 Participants should also be responsible for purchasing their own travel insurance and ensuring it is adequate for their needs.
 This is advised for all overseas trips, especially on Winter Sports trips where medical treatment may be private.

-You must take precaution of personal insurance requirements should when travelling abroad as part of the Snowsports Club – you will require Winter Sports insurance as part of your own Personal Travel insurance policy.
+You must take precaution of personal insurance requirements should when travelling abroad for Snowsports activity – you will require Winter Sports insurance as part of your own Personal Travel insurance policy.

 All participants are urged to take out their own personal injury policy.
 Obviously there is inherent risk in undertaking any sport but please ask questions of yourself when thinking about taking part in your sport, like if you were to lose the use of a limb how would that affect your career prospects?
 If you are studying for engineering for example and you lost the use of a hand that could be detrimental to your studies and eventual career path.
 For a relatively small fee you can take out your own personal injury and accident insurance that will cover you should the worst happen.